Cloudoki/angular2-superadmin/README.md

 **npm run build** to bundle all your files to the /dist folder.

 **npm run static** and open your browser at `http://127.0.0.1:8090/`.

+Run `npm install -g http-server` or add it to your dependencies if you want it local.